 If you want to use the dark web, you risk being exposed to cyber attacks.
 Most types of malware can be blocked by security software.

-Mantor-based sites are monitored by law enforcement agencies worldwide, and there is therefore a risk that you will be monitored by the police or intelligence services if you visit a website on the dark web.
+Many Tor-based sites are monitored by law enforcement agencies worldwide, and there is therefore a risk that you'll be monitored by the police or intelligence services if you visit a website on the dark web.

 Illegal drug trafficking sites such as "The Silk Road" have been a major target for police surveillance in the past.
-By using tailor-made software to infiltrate and analyse internet activity, it is possible for police officers to identify sellers and buyers.
+By using tailor-made software to infiltrate and analyse internet activity, it's possible for law enforcement to identify sellers and buyers.
 Even if you never make a purchase, you can be monitored or placed on a watch list.

-There is a lot of fraud on the dark web, such as phishing and fake sales of goods.
-Because of the anonymity, it is virtually impossible to get your money back if you are a victim of fraud.
+There is a lot of fraud on the dark web, such as phishing and illegal and fake sales of goods.
+Due to the anonymity, it's virtually impossible to get your money back if you're a victim of fraud.
 There are also scams involving illegal services or goods, such as hitmen.
 In these cases, buyers are unlikely to report the fraud, making it easy for cyber criminals to get away with it.

 End-user protection against threats from the dark web

-Whether you are a business or an individual, it is important to take some precautions to protect yourself and your information on the dark web.
+Whether you're an organization or an individual, it's important to take some precautions to protect yourself and your information on the dark web:

 Identity theft monitoring